Russell Hobbs steam irons are extremely popular around the world, with tens of thousands sold each year.

 If the problem persists, the soleplate may be faulty, and you will need to replace it or just buy a new steam iron.

-Russell Hobbs Steam Iron’s Soleplate is Leaking Water
+Russell Hobbs Steam Iron’s Soleplate Leaking Water

 Limescale build-up on Russell Hobbs Iron’s soleplate will make water and burned limescale flow out of the holes on the bottom.